 Every effort should be made to demonstrate the obstructing stone in the gallbladder neck or cystic duct.

-Cholescintigraphy is unable to demonstrate many complications of cholecysitis, nor the alternative diagnoses which may be found with US.
+Cholescintigraphy is unable to demonstrate many complications of cholecystitis, nor the alternative diagnoses which may be found with ultrasound.
 It is therefore reserved for the evaluation of sonographically equivocal cases.

 - gallbladder distension

 - enhancement of the adjacent liver parenchyma due to reactive hyperaemia

 - fundus bulging the anterior abdominal wall

 - ~75% sensitivity and ~95% specificity for acute cholecystitis in the absence of any other CT features

 - useful sign in making an early diagnosis